-The backup file involved contained your name and <variable data>>.
-Blackbaud assured us that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be misused or will be disseminated or otherwise made available publicly.
+The backup file involved contained your name and financial account number ending in -XXXX.
+In its July 16th notification, Blackbaud assured NHPR that the backup file was destroyed by the unauthorized individual and that it has no reason to believe any data was or will be misused or will be disseminated or otherwise made available publicly.